objcio/articles/2014-08-11-behavior-driven-development.md

 We started by stubbing the `makeRequest:completion:` method.
 We returned a fixture identifier.
 In the same `describe` block, we defined a cancel `describe` block, which calls the `cancel` method on our `CalendarDataDownloader` object.
 We then check out whether the fixture string was passed to our mocked network layer `cancelRequestWithIdentifier:` method.

-Note that, at this point, we don't actually need a test that checks whether the network request was made—we would not get an identifier and the `cancelRequestWithIdentifier:` would never be called.
+Note that, at this point, we don't actually need a test that checks whether the network request was made — we would not get an identifier and the `cancelRequestWithIdentifier:` would never be called.
 However, we retained that test to make sure we know what happened should that functionality break.

 We've managed to test the exact same behavior without exposing the internal implementation of `CalendarDataDownloader`.
 Moreover, we've done so with only three tests instead of four.
-And we've leveraged BDD DSL nesting capabilities to chain simulation of behaviors—we first simulated the download, and then, in the same `describe` block, we simulated the canceling of a request.
+And we've leveraged BDD DSL nesting capabilities to chain simulation of behaviors — we first simulated the download, and then, in the same `describe` block, we simulated the canceling of a request.

 ### Testing View Controllers

-It seems that the most common attitude to testing view controllers among iOS developers is that people don't see value in it—which I find odd, as controllers often represent the core aspect of an application.
+It seems that the most common attitude to testing view controllers among iOS developers is that people don't see value in it — which I find odd, as controllers often represent the core aspect of an application.
 They are the place where all components are glued together.
 They are the place that connects the user interface with the application logic and model.
 As a result, damage caused by an involuntary change can be substantial.

 This is why I strongly believe that view controllers should be tested as well.
 However, testing view controllers is not an easy task.
 The following upload photo and sign-in view controller examples should help with understanding how BDD can be leveraged to simplify building test suites for view controllers.